OWASP/owasp-summit-2017/Outcomes/Owasp-Top-10-2017/Owasp-Top-10-2017.md

 Audience is everyone in App Sec, and not just developers The basis for the OWASP Top 10 is "risks".
 I (Andrew van der Stock) have suggested we adopt the ISO 31000:2015 standard definition for risk, so that we have the same understand as risk managers in most parts of the world.
 We will document the rationale for the OWASP Top 10 on the wiki, and possibly at least a part of it in the document this year.
-This will be the same rationale / process going forward for 2020 and 2023
+This will be the same rationale / process going forward for 2020 and 2023.

-I will take a motion to the Board asking for a change to the Project Leader Handbook, where Flagship projects will have a six month grace period to obtain at least two leaders from two different firms to avoid perceptions of vendor lock-in either in actuality or perceived.
+I will take a motion to the Board asking for a change to the Project Leader Handbook, where Flagship projects will have a six-month grace period to obtain at least two leaders from two different firms to avoid perceptions of vendor lock-in, actual or perceived.
 There is no restriction on a single leader from a single company controlling a Flagship project at the moment, so I want to de-couple the other issues from the independence issue.

 There will be a transparent and documented decision to ensure that up to 2 of the OWASP Top 10 issues will be forward looking, and that the community should drive the consensus for what they will be.
 I will open up a discussion on OWASP Leaders and elsewhere with a short vote on what the 2 for 2017 should be, including the existing two issues, XXE and object serialization, and I'll figure one out from the also-rans of the data collection process.